-At the end of the winter dormancy period, portions of previous years leaves with intact cell walls on surviving tillers regreen with chlorophyll and provide crucial photosynthetic product for new leaf growth (Briske and Richards 1995).
-New growing leaves draw carbohydrates from these carryover older leaves until maintenance and growth requirements can be met by photosynthetic assimilates produced by the new leaves (Langer 1972, Coyne et al. 1995).
-Post seasonable defoliation during the fall or winter of viable leaf material on overwintering secondary tillers and fall tillers decreases the quantity of photosynthetic assimilates available to new leaves for growth the following growing season causing a reduction in active leaf growth (Coyne et al. 1995).
-Defoliation by grazing during fall causes a decrease in plant vigor and a reduction of 28% in leaf height during the succeeding growing season (Goetz 1963, Manske 2003b).
+During early spring, portions of the carryover tillers' leaves from the previous year that have intact cell walls regreen with chlorophyll and provide crucial photosynthetic product for new leaf growth (Briske and Richards 1995).
+New growing leaves draw carbohydrates from the carryover older leaves until maintenance and growth requirements can be met by the new leaves (Langer 1972, Coyne et al. 1995).
+Removal of leaf matreial by grazing from grass tillers not yet at the three and a half new leaf stage deprives the new tillers of foliage needed for photosynthetic product and causes a demand on the low levels of carbohydrate reserves that results in a reduction of the herbage biomass production well below potential quantities later in the growing season (Campbell 1952, Rogler et al. 1962, Manske 2000b).